Nekosia-API/documentation/advertisement.md

 Whether you're building an app, a Discord bot, or a website, Nekosia API has everything you need to add a touch of anime magic to your project.

 🤔 What Does Nekosia API Offer?
 - An extensive collection of fully SFW anime images.
-Check out all the main categories: https://nekosia.cat/categories
+See more: https://nekosia.cat/categories
 - API sessions that help avoid duplicate images.
 - Dominant colors of images (1 main color + 14 hex codes in each API response).
 - Image compression without loss of quality.